 By the time The Unholy Three was produced Browning had developed his recurring themes and motifs into a highly effective, time-tested formula.
-His directorial technique is stylish in an unobtrusive way: he'll use a device such as shadows thrown on a wall forming a silhouette of the three title characters, but he generally avoids flamboyant touches.
+His directorial technique is stylish in an unobtrusive way: for special emphasis he'll highlight shadows thrown on a wall, forming a silhouette of the three title characters, but otherwise he generally avoids flamboyant touches.
 With a story like this, he doesn't need them.
 The synopsis has been outlined elsewhere, but briefly it involves a trio of crooks from the sideshow world: Professor Echo the ventriloquist (Chaney) who disguises himself as an old lady, a strong man (Victor MacLaglen), and a midget (Harry Earles) who masquerades as a baby.
 A pet store serves as a front for their activities.
 The trio is actually is quintet, as they are accompanied by a thief named Rosie (Mae Busch) and a bespectacled patsy named Hector (Matt Moore) who is somehow oblivious that his employers are, well, not what they seem.
 Hector takes everything in stride.
-It's perfectly normal to him that the pet shop where he works offers not only birds and rabbits but also a dangerous gorilla in a big cage, so if Hector takes it for granted, hey, why shouldn't we?
-The plot turns on a jewel heist gone wrong, in part because of Prof. Echo's jealousy over Rosie.
+It's perfectly normal to him that the pet shop where he works offers not only birds and rabbits but also a dangerous gorilla in a big cage.
+So hey, if Hector takes it for granted, why shouldn't we?
+The plot turns on a jewel heist that goes awry, in part because of Prof. Echo's jealousy over Rosie.
 However, in this film the story is secondary to the sinister atmospherics.

-While it's Chaney's performance that drives the film the other actors are perfectly cast-- more so than in the talkie remake -- and the characters' interactions have a "rightness" that persuades us to overlook numerous credibility issues.
-As in the best Hitchcock films, we're willing to ignore gaping plot holes in order to savor the highlights.
+While it's Chaney's performance that drives the film the supporting cast is solid -- more so, I feel, than in the talkie remake -- and the characters' interactions have a "rightness" that persuades us to overlook numerous credibility issues.
+As in the best Hitchcock films, we're willing to ignore gaping plot holes in order to savor the set pieces.
 One of the most effective sequences features a police inspector who interrogates the trio in the wake of the jewel heist.
 He's unaware that the jewels he seeks are inside a toy elephant at his feet, a toy that supposedly belongs to the "baby."
-The scene is suspenseful and funny, and, for me, the sight of Harry Earles disguised as a baby is almost as creepy as anything in an out-and-out horror film.
+The scene is suspenseful and funny, and, for me, the sight of Harry Earles disguised as a baby is almost as creepy as anything in an out-and-out horror movie.

-The unlikely twists increase to the point of absurdity in the final scenes, yet the story follows the consistent internal logic of a deeply weird dream.
+The unlikely twists increase to the point of craziness in the final scenes, yet the story follows the consistent internal logic of a deeply weird dream.
 It's no surprise this was such a big hit in its day.
-I was fortunate enough to see a recently restored print of this film at the Museum of Modern Art this summer, back-to-back with the talkie remake.
+I was fortunate enough to see a newly restored print of this film at the Museum of Modern Art this summer, back to back with the talkie remake.
 The silent version in particular went over quite well, though admittedly there were chuckles when a title card glibly announces the outcome of Prof. Echo's trial.
 Afterward in the lobby viewers were enthusiastic about the film, and about Lon Chaney.
-Seventy-five years after his death audiences are still impressed with his charismatic presence.
-So here's a tip of the hat to Forry Ackerman, who saw the Browning/Chaney films when they were new and was right about this one all along!
+Seventy-five years after his death audiences are still impressed with his magnetism.
+So here's a tip of the hat to Forry Ackerman, who saw the Browning/Chaney films when they were new, and was right about this one all along!